stap(1) — Linux manual page

 -B NAME=VALUE

-In kernel-runtime mode, add the given make directive to
+In kernel-runtime mode, add the given make directive to the

-used to add or override kconfig options.
+to add or override kconfig options.
 For example, use

 -B CONFIG_DEBUG_INFO=y